Best Juicers in Canada — Shopping Guide and Top Picks

 Best Juicer Under $100 - Oster JusSimple

-The Oster JusSimple juice extractor proves that you don’t need a lot of money to get a decent juicer that will help you enrich your diet.
+The Oster JusSimple juice extractor proves that you don't need a lot of money to get a decent juicer that will help you enrich your diet.
 This model is pretty powerful, which allows it to process different types of fruits and vegetables.
-This, along with dishwasher-safe materials and 5 speed settings, was enough to add the Oster JusSimple in my list of the best juicers in Canada.
+This, along with dishwasher-safe materials and 5-speed settings, was enough to add the Oster JusSimple to my list of Canada's best juicers.

 So, this is a centrifugal juicer, meaning that it chops the veggies and fruits into a puree with a blade and then strains it through the mesh filter to remove the pulp.
 This technology allows the Oster JusSimple to easily process even root veggies, such as beetroots or carrots, and turn them into a smooth juice in seconds.

 Also, the wide chute spares you from the need to pre-cut your fruits.
 If an apple can fit in the chute, just place it whole there.
 The machine will handle that.
 And the large pulp bin helps make the extracting process continuous, as you won't need to discard the pulp every couple of minutes.